Mount Koya Temple Stay – An Unforgettable Experience

 It took us two trains, a cable car, and a bus to get to our temple in Mount Koya from Tokyo.
 While that may sound like a lot, it was actually a really seamless journey.

-Public transportation in Japan is really efficient and we were amazed at how easily we were able to get to such a remote location.
+Public transportation in Japan is really efficient and we were surprised at how easily we were able to get to such a remote location.

 You can make the journey to Mount Koya from Osaka, Kyoto, or Tokyo.
-We personally did 5 days in Tokyo then 2 days in Kyoto and then went from Kyoto to Mt.
+We spent two days in Kyoto and then went on to Mt.
 Koya.

 As it really depends on where you’re traveling from, what I would recommend you do is pull up Google Maps and enter “Gokurakubashi Station” which is the end of the train line in Koyasan.
 Then, head to the train station it recommends you start with and go to the information desk and ask for help getting tickets to Koyasan.